 Every individual has the right of access to the health services that his or her health needs require.
-The health services must guarantee equal access to everyone, without discriminating on the basis of financial resources, place of residence, kind of illness or time of access to services.
+The health services must guarantee equal access to everyone, without discriminating on the basis of financial resources, place of residence, kind of illness or time of access to services.32 and Cultural Rights.

-Substantive Issues Arising in the Implementation of the International Covenant on Economic, Social and Cultural Rights.
 General Comment No. 14 (2000).
 The right to the highest attainable standard of health (article 12 of the International Covenant on Economic, Social and Cultural Rights).
-Article 2 of the European Charter of Patients' Rights.